GSA/search-gov/README.markdown

 At this point, you should see the queue empty in Resque web, and the suggestion "delete me" should be gone from the sayt_suggestions table.

 ### Queue names & priorities
-Each Resque job runs in the context of a named queue.
-We have queues named :low, :medium, :high, and :urgent.
+Each Resque job runs in the context of a queue named 'primary' with priorities assigned at job creation time using the resque-priority Gem.
+We have queues named :primary_low, :primary, and :primary_high.
 When creating a new background job model, consider the priorities of the existing jobs to determine where your jobs should go.
+Things like fetching and indexing all
+Odie documents will take days, and should run as low priority.
+But fetching and indexing a single URL uploaded by an affiliate should be high priority.
-When in doubt, use :medium.
+When in doubt, just use Resque.enqueue() instead of Resque.enqueue_with_priority() to put it on the normal priority queue.

 # Working on Stories